Houtzdale man accused of attacking state trooper with dogs waives hearing

 The trooper was transported via ambulance to Penn Highlands Clearfield for treatment of multiple injuries to his legs, arms, face and right ear.
 Follow-up plastic surgery will be required to treat his injuries, the complaint said.

-A search warrant was applied for an executed on the residence, with the metal carpenters square and 20 digital photographs taken and placed into evidence.
+A search warrant was applied for and executed on the residence, with the metal carpenters square and 20 digital photographs taken and placed into evidence.

 Suhoney is incarcerated in the Clearfield County Jail in lieu of $75,000 monetary bail.